RippleOSI/Ripple-openEHR/docs/bindings/Current Ripple Headings/NSS ReSPECT/instance/NSS ReSPECT-v0_FLAT_MARKED.md

     //2.
 Details of advanced planning documentation, organ donation etc "nss_respect_form/respect_headings/a2._summary_of_relevant_information/a2.3_other_relevant_planning_documents/advance_planning_documentation/summary": "Some kind of summary of advance planning documentation",

     // 3.
-Care Priority scale - current bug do not populate
+Care Priority scale - current bug DO NOT POPULATE
+    // This is not committing correctly, possibly due to a bug with the Marand .opt generator
     // "nss_respect_form/respect_headings/a3._personal_preferences/preferred_priorities_of_care/care_priority_scale": 17,

     // 3.
 What is most important to you?